strangerstudios/pmpro-mailchimp/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3.3 =
+* Added option to turn of unsubscribes entirely.
+If you manage multiple lists in MailChimp and have users subscribe outside of WordPress, you may want to choose No so contacts aren't unsubscribed from other lists when they register on your site.

 = .3.2 =
 * Updated pmpro_mailchimp_listsubscribe_fields filter to pass the $list_user object along as well.